JudeNwagu/JudeNwagu/README.md

 I have a proven track record of delivering impactful projects and working closely with teams to turn data into action.
 I'm skilled in tools like Excel, Google Sheets, SQL, Power BI, Tableau, and Python—but more importantly, I know how to translate complex information into something meaningful for any audience, whether it's a client, a manager, or a teammate.

-Currently, I'm learning about data governance as I prepare to transition into data engineering.
+Currently i am transitioning into data engineering.
 I'm committed to continuous learning and growth in the field, and I’m always excited to take on new challenges and collaborate on projects that make a real-world impact.
 🔍 Explore this space to see the projects I’ve built, the skills I bring, and the value I create.

 Let’s connect and build something amazing..</h3>